sjentsch/lsjDocs/Ch06/Ch06_DataHandling_3.rst

-Give your new variable a name, let’s call it ``opinion.strength`` and then click on the ``Using transform`` selection box and select ``Create New Transform...``.
+Give your new variable a name, let’s call it ``opinion.strength`` and then click on the ``Using transform`` selection box and select ``Create New Transform…``.
 This is where you will create, and name, the transformation that can be re-applied to as many variables as you like.
 The transformation is automatically named for us as ``Transform 1`` (imaginative, huh.
 You can change this if you like).
 Then type the